 We explore how the world is composed of diverse interacting materials to develop narratives that are less concerned with peoples and objects, but rather how materials and matter (including humans) interact to create the world we live in.

 In so doing we demonstrate the various ways in which earthly substances provoke human behaviours, thereby encouraging a rediscovery of the world as one of materials in relationship with each other.

 - Consuming Materialities;

-- The Bore Forest Reserve project - find out more at www.carbonlink.org and www.carbonlink.org/forest-centre-plans;
+- The Bore Forest Reserve project - find out more at Carbonlink.

-- Cyfarftha Castle Egypt Project: Welsh Heritage and the Regional Community Museum
+- Cyfarthfa Castle Egypt Project: Welsh Heritage and the Regional Community Museum

-- The Role of 'New' Water in Shaping and Regulating Futures in Rural Kenya, supported by funding from the Wenner Gren Foundation, Find out more at www.wennergren.org/grantees/attala-lucienne-erika; and from our Humanities blog
+- The Role of 'New' Water in Shaping and Regulating Futures in Rural Kenya, supported by funding from the Wenner Gren Foundation.
+Find out more from our Humanities blog

 University of Wales Press has commissioned a new book series: Materiality in Anthropology and Archaeology, with series editors Luci Attala and Louise Steel.
-Two volumes are currently in preparation:
+The first two volumes have just been published:

 Our recent research outputs are making a significant contribution to the ongoing debate on materialities within the Humanities: